 Luminous Airplanes is a hypertext–calling itself a “hyperromance” or hypernovel.
-Actually, we are reading the digital extension of a print book titled Luminous Airplanes; the digital version picks up from the print version and in some way (I think?) forwards and extends it.
+Actually, we are reading the digital extension of a print book by Paul Lafarge titled Luminous Airplanes; the digital version picks up from the print version and in some way (I think?) forwards and extends it.
 Before the reader gets too far into the reading experience, we are confronted by choices and challenges as a reader.
 How should we proceed?
 Which path should we take?
 There is a story here: there is a narrative, there is a narrator, an initial event or conflict that seems to motivate things (a given, a problem, with the response being the writing of this narrative).
 What might be different for some is that this narrative–and the reader of this narrative–is never merely background or taken for granted.
 There is an interest in the reader’s participation.
 This is where the linking mechanism comes in.
 We have choices to make.
 But it should also be noted that this sort of literary experience–a narrator talking about the book we are reading, the reader in some form participating in the book as though it is being written with us–is not new to digital literature.

 The author Paul La Farge talks about immersive text in this short video interview found on his webpage.